Syeda-Farhat/Machine-Learning-and-Python-Projects/README.md

 # Machine Learning and Data Science Porfolio
-This Repository containing portfolio of Machine Learning and Data Science projects completed by me for academic, and self learning purposes.
+This Repository containing portfolio of Machine Learning combined domains projects completed by me for academic, and self learning purposes.
 ML-based projects are in the form of Jupyter notebooks, and Python project are .py files.
-The Python Projects using different types of data structures, functions and techniques.
+The Python Projects using different types of libraries, models, data structures, functions and techniques.
 ## Instructions for Running Python Notebooks Locally
 1. Install dependencies using requirements.txt (if available in project folder) otherwise required libraries are mentioned at the start of each notebook.
-2. Run notebooks as usual by using a jupyter notebook server, colab, VScode etc.
+2. Run notebooks as usual by using a jupyter notebook server, colab etc.
 3. Dataset or downloadable link is mentioned in each project folder.
 # Projects
    ### Machine Learning